Easy, fluffy, lemony and moist from creamy ricotta cheese, this is the only lemon muffins recipe you need!

 - Sprinkle some over the top as soon as you drizzle the glaze.

-- Decorate your lemon muffins with some pretty edible flowers or sprinkles, whatever tickles your fancy really.
+- Decorate your muffins with some pretty edible flowers or sprinkles, whatever tickles your fancy really.

 - Don’t forget the glaze or lemon icing!